filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 to sync the chain quickly (especially when catching up), and critical for block producers to be able to produce new blocks for timely inclusion.
-Cron currently accounts for more than half of the computational cost of tipset validation, and the built-in market actor's use a significant proportion of that.
+Cron currently accounts for more than half of the computational cost of tipset validation, and the built-in market actor accounts for a significant proportion of that.
-Although there is significant buffer in target tipset validation times to account for network delays and the variability of expected consensus, extended cron execution can threaten chain quality and minimum hardware specs for validators.
+Although there is significant a buffer in the target tipset validation times to account for network delays and the variability of expected consensus, extended cron execution can threaten chain quality and minimum hardware specs for validators.